-As the 105th Giro D’Italia begins on the weekend of 6th and 7th of May, on the Abruzzo coast.
+The 106th Giro D’Italia begins on the weekend of 6th and 7th of May, on the Abruzzo coast.
 What better time to consider the volume and variety of bikes and associated products heralding from Italy.
 Aside from some outsourcing of manufacture, these companies are 100% Italian and the cornerstone of road racing around the world.
 Forza Italia!

 The northern industrial heartlands of Italy are home to an amazing amount of Cycling produce.
 The map below shows Campagnolo, Vittoria, Wilier, Castelli, 3T and Sidi, all within a 230km slice of Italy.